 India presently requires a systematic up-gradation for the overall supply chain in the logistics and warehousing industry.
 Companies such as StoreFresh have an extensive R&D team that understands the same.
 Therefore, they are constantly adding essential factors to their operations to take the logistics industry to the next level.
 For example, automatic alerts and tracking, route optimisation, digital tracking, improved navigational abilities, and more are some of the developmental factors that seem imperative considering India’s post-pandemic situation.

 StoreFresh believes that the pandemic was both a bane and a boon for the logistics industry all across the world.
-While several businesses such as transporters are now facing financial pressure, the others have constantly risen with enthusiasm and energy.
+While several businesses such as transporters are now facing financial pressure, others have constantly risen with enthusiasm and energy.
 Companies in the latter category are consistently showing great potential in the face of Covid challenges.
 For example, during the last year, when the world was going through such a tough phase, StoreFresh managed to protect customers and staff while flexing towards the troughs and demand peaks.

 Many companies scaled down their warehouses, and a few consolidated into bigger ones.
 StoreFresh has managed to pull-on business for warehouses in Kolkata, Siliguri, Guwahati, Jamshedpur, Bhubaneswar & Cuttack.
 While a few companies are still struggling to overcome the sudden disruptions in the supply-chain growth due to the pandemic, StoreFresh is one of those budding players in the industry catapulted to a highly developing trajectory.
 The global pandemic was an eye-opener for the logistics supply chains.
 It became clear that the industry was almost towards exhaustion, and only innovations and advanced trends could help.

-At StoreFresh, we believe that the primary solution to avoid a breakdown of the supply chains and ensure resilience is to ensure that the logistic industry in the post-Covid scenario must restrict excessive broadening of supply chains.
+At StoreFresh, we believe that the primary solution to avoid a breakdown of the supply chains and ensure resilience is to ensure that the logistic industry in the post-Covid scenario must restrict the excessive broadening of supply chains.
 The main focus should be to deliver goods to the end customer adhering to shorter deadlines.

 The majority of suppliers were unavailable during the national lockdown, which led logistics companies to collaborate with the regional supply chains for overseas shipment augmentations.
 However, StoreFresh will request their local suppliers to undertake larger volumes during the post-pandemic situation.